 Ref: Trips and Visits Policy Type: Policy

-Version: 08 Owner: Headteacher
+Version: 09 Owner: Headteacher

-Date: March 2024 Status: Curriculum Committee Approved
+Date: March 2025 Status: Curriculum Committee Approved

-Medical Information: Details of any medical conditions including allergies and travel sickness that my child suffers from and any medicines with dosage etc. that they should take during off-site activities including those outside school hours or overnight - attach additional sheet if necessary.
+Medical Information: Details of any medical conditions including allergies and travel sickness that my child suffers from and any medicines with dosage etc. that they should take during off-site activities ncluding those outside school hours or overnight - attach additional sheet if necessary.

+do / do not (please delete as appropriate) give consent for the administration of anaesthetics (general and local), a blood transfusion, and blood products in an emergency, if a medical professional decides they are necessary.
+If consent is not given please explain why below (if the visit is abroad, please provide a suitable translation that can be provided to a local medical professional)

-EMERGENCIES Emergency Contact 1 Emergency (Contact 2
+EMERGENCIES Emergency Contact 1 Emergency Contact 2

 Name:

 Relationship:

 Work: Work:

 Telephone Number(s): Home: Home:

 Mobile: Mobile:

 Signed: Date:

-Print Name: Relations nip to Child:
+Print Name: Relationsl nip to Child:

+Print Name: Relationship to Child:

 Ref: Trips and Visits Policy Type: Policy

-Version: 08 Owner: Headteacher
+Version: 09 Owner: Headteacher

-Date: March 2024 Status: Curriculum Committee Approved
+Date: March 2025 Status: Curriculum Committee Approved